astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/11_configure-nfs.md

 This guide provides the necessary setup for connecting an NFS volume to Astronomer as a DAG deploy option.
 Some considerations before completing this setup:

 - NFS volumes are used only for DAG deploys.
 To add dependencies or other requirements to your Deployment, you still need to set them in your `requirements.txt` and `packages.txt` files and rebuild your image via the CLI as described in [Customize Images](/docs/enterprise/v0.25/develop/customize-image).
 - DAGs must be deployed directly to NFS volumes.
 They cannot be deployed via the Astronomer CLI or an Astronomer service account.
+For an example of how to configure DAG deploys, see Step 6 of [Provision an NFS Volume (Amazon EFS)](/docs/enterprise/v0.25/manage-astronomer/configure-nfs).

 ## Provision an NFS Volume